What is it about the winter months that automatically gets us craving comfort foods – especially a big ole mug of low carb hot chocolate. Yum!

 Because I know you were wondering… yes there’s a myriad of low carb Starbucks drinks, but unfortunately there’s no keto hot chocolate Starbucks currently carries.

-This low carb hot chocolate recipe calls for a pinch of sea salt and a smidge of vanilla… plus a swirl of sugar free whipped cream, because we all know everything tastes better topping in whipped cream!
+This keto hot chocolate recipe calls for a pinch of sea salt and a smidge of vanilla… plus a swirl of sugar free whipped cream, because we all know everything tastes better topping in whipped cream!

 You can easily make this a Mexican hot chocolate by adding in a pinch of cayenne pepper and a heavier emphasis on cinnamon and nutmeg.